 “But I’m not tired……”

-Without enough sleep you can struggle to concentrate, can feel cross and short tempered, over emotional, or just like you want to crash out and lie down – when everyone else is busy getting on and having fun.
-Sleep rules!
+Without enough sleep, you can struggle to concentrate, can feel really cross one minute and like crying the next, or just like you want to crash out and lie down – when everyone else is busy getting on and having fun.

 Relax and drift off

-There are some things that we can do to make sure we are sleepy and ready for bed at the right time to get a full night’s sleep.
-Getting lots of fresh air and exercise during the day will help make you feel tired at bedtime.
-After dinner have some chill out time, it’s best to avoid watching TV and using electronic devices as this wakes your brain up, and you want to be sending it ‘sleepy signals’.
+There are some things that we can do to make sure we are sleepy and ready for bed at the right time to get a full night’s sleep:

-Sometimes it can be hard to sleep, and to switch your brain off, or you might wake up after a nightmare.
-If this happens to you regularly, you could talk to your public health nurse who will be able to give you more tips on how to sleep well.
+Sometimes it can be hard to switch your brain off and go to sleep.
+Sometimes you might wake up after a nightmare.
+If this happens to you regularly, talk to your parents, teachers or school nurse who will be able to give you more tips on how to sleep well.